 In these years the Virginia Company had achieved a broader legal basis.
 It obtained two new charters from the crown, one in 1609 and one in 1612.
 These new grants practically severed it from the Plymouth Company and confirmed to it a great belt of territory 400 miles (640 km) wide extending through the American continent to the Pacific Ocean.
 The Virginia Company thus became proprietor of the colony of Virginia.
 At the same time it obtained large rights of government.
 It could appoint the resident governor, his resident council, and other officers and hold full control of them.
 The old system of joint-stock management of land and trade was abolished, and private property in land and stores took its place.
 An able soldier, Sir Thomas Dale, went to Virginia in 1611 with three ships, 300 colonists, and some livestock, and for five years exercised statesmanlike control.
 During these years the colony took up the cultivation of tobacco with great profit.

 Meanwhile, the Plymouth Company had failed in an effort to plant a colony at the mouth of the Kennebec River in Maine.
 Nothing more was done to colonize what is now New England until a group of Separatists, who believed that the Bible was the only test of faith and revolted against all other creeds, turned to this area.
 These Pilgrims placed themselves in partnership with a group of merchants and other businessmen who agreed to finance the venture.
-In return for advances of ready money, the colonists promised to labour for seven years, throwing all they produced into a common pool; both profits and land were to remain undivided for that period.
+In return for advances of ready money, the colonists promised to labor for seven years, throwing all they produced into a common pool; both profits and land were to remain undivided for that period.
 Of two vessels dispatched, one turned back, but the other, the Mayflower, set sail on September 16 (New Style; September 6, Old Style), 1620, with about 100 passengers, and reached Cape Cod before the year ended.
 After much suffering and peril courageously met, the colony at Plymouth, Massachusetts, took root.
 Within 10 years it was prosperously expanding, had separated itself from the partners in England, and had replaced the joint-stock arrangement with private properties and private enterprise.

 First steps in self-government